ourfuturehealth/public-attitude-tracker-2021/PublicAttitudeTracker_followOnAnalyses.md

 </table>list(Asian_filter.Asian_filter = "Is this an Asian respondent?",
     AGE_BAND.AGE_BAND = "What is your age band?", DEGREE.DEGREE = "Degree (yes/no)",
     GENDER.NA = NA_character_, PROSO4W_TOTAL.PROSO4W_TOTAL = "Composite score indicating number of pro social activities undertaken in the past 4 weeks.
 Minimum score of 0 indicates none of the three were endorsed, maximum of 3 indicates all activities endorsed")
-[1] "Is this an Asian respondent?\nWhat is your age band?\nDegree (yes/no)\nNA\nComposite score indicating number of pro social activities undertaken in the past 4 weeks.
-Minimum score of 0 indicates none of the three were endorsed, maximum of 3 indicates all activities endorsed"

 ```
 Joining, by = "predictor"